Cartography - Calendar of Meetings and Events

 November 21, 2024 - Chicago (Hybrid) The Chicago Map Society will meet at 5:30 pm CT (Social Time) in The Newberry Library, 60 West Walton St. The program Indigenous People and the Chicago Portage will be held in-person and livestreamed on Zoom.
 The online version of this event will be live captioned.
 In this edition of “Conversations at the Newberry,” historian John William Nelson discusses researching issues of land use and landscape change, focusing on the Indigenous history of Chicago waterways, with Tribal Historic Preservation Officers Eric Hemenway and Raphael Wahwassuck.
 Lecture will be 6:00pm–7:00pm in Ruggles Hall and Zoom.
 Advance registration is required.

 November 21, 2024 – Washington The Library of Congress, Geography and Map Division will celebrate 25th Annual GIS Day: Mapping Our World.
-Presented as one of the Library of Congress’ Live at the Library series, this event will feature Dr. Vicki Ferrini (Columbia University’s Lamont-Doherty Earth Observatory) talking about Ocean Floor mapping and a display of related collection items.
-In addition, G&M staff will be hosting several interactive activities in the Great Hall involving maps and globes.
-Lecture will he in Jefferson Building, LJ119, 6:30 pm.
+Presented as one of the Library of Congress’ Live at the Library series, this event will feature Dr. Vicki Ferrini (Columbia University’s Lamont-Doherty Earth Observatory) talking about From Paper to Pixels: The Evolution of Ocean Mapping and Exploration.
+Lecture will be in Jefferson Building, LJ119, 6:30 pm.
+In addition, G&M staff will be hosting several interactive activities in the Great Hall involving maps and globes from 5pm to 8pm.
+There will be a display of oceanic collection items between 5pm to 6:30pm and 7:30pm to 8pm in LJ-113.
+Click here to register for Dr. Ferrini's lecture Click here to register.

 December 4, 2024 – Washington (Online) Hosted by the Washington Map Society, this Zoom meeting is presented in partnership with the California, Chicago, New York, Philip Lee Phillips, Rocky Mountain, and Texas Map Societies.
 Anyone interested in participating in the meeting must RSVP to John Docktor at washmap(at)gmail.com in order to receive the meeting ID and passcode.
 Meeting will start at 7:00 PM Eastern Time, 6:00 PM Central Time, 5:00 PM Mountain Time, and 4:00 PM Pacific Time.
 Dr. Neal Asbury (rare map collector, CEO of Legacy Companies, and host of syndicated weekly radio talk show - Neal Asbury’s Made in America) and Dr. Jean-Pierre Isbouts (historian and professor emeritus, Fielding Graduate University) will speak about Mapping the Holy Land: An Illustrated Discussion.
 Their book "Mapping the Holy Land: An Illustrated Atlas" is available wherever books are sold.